EmilyPreble/EmilyPreble.github.io/README.md

 Here, you'll find some of my latest work from various classes and outside projects.

 ### Infographics

+Here, I used Canva to create a brief infographic about the makeup of Lehigh Undergraduate residency.
 ![Home Sweet Home: Where are Lehigh Undergraduates Living?](EmilyPreble.github.io/UndergraduateResidenceInfographic.png)